Artisanal roasting: how the bean becomes coffee

 Profile Balanced · Caramel

-The artisan roaster works with precise machines that allow control of every parameter of the roasting curve.
+The artisanal roaster works with precise machines that allow control of every parameter of the roasting curve.

 ★ Artisan Standard